 - The purpose of this program is to provide emergency assistance to families impacted by COVID-19.
 Forms of assistance include mortgage, rent, and utility payments.
-Applicants must have verifiable and documented income hardship.
-The eligible housing units must be located within the City of Tamarac.
-Assistance will be provided for up to 3 months and will not exceed $5,000.
+Please click here to learn more.

 - University of North Florida Student Emergency Relief Fund